Protecting the integrity of Australia’s electoral processes is critical to maintaining public trust in Australia's democratic processes.

 In an environment that is constantly changing, with a growing proliferation of threats including disinformation, foreign interference and cyber and physical incidents, the Taskforce exists to protect and preserve Australia’s electoral integrity, strengthening public trust and enhancing the effectiveness of our democratic systems.

-Taskforce agencies (and others as required) work together to detect and respond to malign information activity occurring during electoral periods.
+Taskforce agencies (and others as required) work together to detect and respond to any malign information activity occurring during electoral periods.

-Upon being made aware of a potential threat to the integrity of an electoral event, the Taskforce uses a referral process to ensure that information is passed to the relevant agency to consider appropriate action.
+Upon being made aware of a potential threat to the integrity of an electoral event, the Taskforce engages a referral process to ensure that information is passed to the relevant agency to consider appropriate action.
 Depending on the specifics of the incident, the Taskforce may work with the relevant agency or agencies to coordinate an appropriate response.

 Each federal electoral event, the AEC runs an advertising campaign branded ‘Stop and Consider’, encouraging voters to check the source of the material they see or hear.